cnord/doc-security-center/english/03-getting-started.md

 The "**Event Manager**" module is intended for receiving notifications from the receiving equipment of the central station, as well as directly from certain types of site equipment, for example, via GPRS and Ethernet communication channels.

 Besides, it is in the "Event manager" module where events are automatically handled: event chains are monitored, SMS messages are sent and events are transmitted to other systems.
-It shall be noted that the “Event Manager” is the link for all other modules of Security Center: it shall be launched first, because it is with its help that the modules exchange information about new events, operators’ actions and other changes that occurred during the module operation.
+It shall be noted that the "Event Manager" is the link for all other modules of Security Center: it shall be launched first, because it is with its help that the modules exchange information about new events, operators’ actions and other changes that occurred during the module operation.

 The "**Site Manager**" module is used for creation of new sites and changing description of the existing sites.